MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/research-mode.md

 *Research Mode window in the HoloLens Device Portal*

 > [!IMPORTANT]
-> Research Mode for HoloLens 2 is available beginning with build 19041.1356.
+> Research Mode for HoloLens 2 is available beginning with build 19041.1364 .
 If you need access in an earlier build, sign up for our [Insider Preview](/hololens/hololens-insider) program.
+You can find more details in the [Research Mode GitHub repository](https://github.com/microsoft/HoloLens2ForCV).

 ### Using sensor data in your apps